agsb/immu/Details.md

+_ this file is a stub under revision_

 # An immutable Forth

  An implementation of Forth with inner interpreter using **minimal indirect thread code** and a dictionary made of machine independent vocabularies.